zcattacz/alasql_wiki/FileStorage.md

 # FileStorage

-AlaSQL supports own format of database storage.
-This is a JSON file with all database data.
+AlaSQL supports its own file format of database storage.
+This is a JSON string representing the database.

 To use FileStorage you need to attach database:
 ```sql